Sinha-Ujjawal/scribd-slides-scrapper/README.md

 # Helper python/shell scripts to download slides from [slideshare](https://www.slideshare.net/)
 This repository contains python/shell helper scripts to download slides from [slideshare](https://www.slideshare.net/) as [webp](https://en.wikipedia.org/wiki/WebP) images and save it as a [pptx](https://en.wikipedia.org/wiki/Microsoft_PowerPoint) file.
+Also, there is a [streamlit application](https://scribd-slides-scrapper-chgd7eqnfd9bc5dyaa9qhj.streamlit.app/) for the same.

 ## Getting Started